Your Complete Guide to T. Rex Dinosaurs!

 the time.
 However, as it aged, the skull became significantly larger, the snout became blunt, and the jaws

-one can tell the jaws would have been much more muscular, and this creature would have had a very powerful bite.
+one can tell the jaws would have been much more muscular.

 This bite force is MUCH more powerful than any other land animal EVER.
 While other theropods, like Allosaurus, and juvenile T. rex's probably could not chomp through bone, an adult T. rex could crush any bone with ease.
 This means it could have fed on even the largest dinosaurs.
 Dr. Bates concludes the extremely powerful bite makes "it one of the most dangerous predators to have roamed our planet."